 - Health Savings Accounts (HSA) for eligible items

-Yes, you can still get PillPack.
+Have no fear, you can still get PillPack.

 The difference between the two is that Amazon Pharmacy is a lot like your traditional pharmacy, giving you medications in bottles.
 PillPack, on the other hand, sorts and organizes multiple medications into packets, organized by date and time.